Homemade Spring Rolls

 Vietnamese summer rolls (more commonly known as Spring Rolls in America) are as fresh and crunchy as they are beautiful.
 Making these homemade spring rolls are easier than it may seem.
 Plus, even if they don’t look as pretty as you’d like during your first go-round, they will still taste just as delicious.

 Most grocery stores carry the vermicelli noodles and rice paper in the global foods aisle, but we also recommend taking a trip to your local Asian specialty market.
-We find joy in exploring the global goods, plus you can find some unique ingredients to integrate into your cooking!
+We find joy in exploring the global goods, plus you can find some unique ingredients to integrate into your cooking like this Vietnamese Crepes recipe!
 (We also love getting their frozen dumplings for a quick dinner at home).

 These spring rolls pair perfectly with our homemade Thai peanut sauce.
 We recommend whipping up this simple dipping sauce recipe prior to making your spring rolls.